Additional Classes

 Ninth grade students will take a full semester of the Ethics of Relationships and Sexuality and another full semester of Digital Ethics.
 Both courses examine the decision students are faced with in personal relationships that play out online and in person.

 Students in 11th grade will work on mindfulness and meditation collaborating with outside practitioners to coach them through intensive self-care techniques in a course titled Ethics of the Mindful Individual.
-During the opposite semester, 11th grade students participate in a Diversity and Equity seminar, learning about equity and justice in our society.
+During the opposite semester, 11th grade students participate in a Diversity and Equity seminar, learning about equity and justice in today’s society.

 In a course titled Living Ethically Beyond Graduation, 12th grade students explore a senior seminar of sorts, where they meet members of our community to learn about life after Vail Mountain School.
 Seniors learn about campus resources, how to interact with their professors and what their rights and responsibilities are once they turn eighteen.
-In past years, current seniors have learned from VMS alumni about college and life experiences.
+In past years, seniors have learned from VMS alumni about college and life experiences.

 Intraterm